dstl/IES4/ies.md

 ### <a id="{F69279D2-BA11-4a31-8739-0D91EF5B9BEF}"></a>AuthorisedActor
 An <a href="#{3360DCC9-D39B-4280-8872-2FE122240407}"><font color="#0000ff"><u>ActiveEventParticipant</u></font></a> where a <a href="#{D09EDE21-E862-4ec1-BC0F-045CCE5454A9}"><font color="#0000ff"><u>ResponsibleActor</u></font></a> is granted authority to act in a <a href="#{F5EAAEEE-C0B2-469f-9048-3E0731ED8342}"><font color="#0000ff"><u>GrantOfAuthority</u></font></a>

-### <a id="{057C04F9-EB8A-4e21-9CF8-2D98038570FB}"></a>AuthorisedEventClass
-A ClassOfEvent where the type activity described is either authorised or required to be authorised.

-An instance of an AuthorisedEventClass will most often also be a TimeBoundedClass as it is rare to see requests or grants of authority with no time limit.

-An AuthorisedEventClass will usually be of the form of "Event type A against Entity X" = e.g. "Arrest of John Smith", "Surveillance of 23 Acacia Gardens".
-The link from this class to the entity involved is via the allAuthorisedAgainst relationship.

 ### <a id="{466DCDFB-B642-468b-A47A-E83291A86C6B}"></a>Authoriser
 An <a href="#{3360DCC9-D39B-4280-8872-2FE122240407}"><font color="#0000ff"><u>ActiveEventParticipant</u></font></a> where a <a href="#{D09EDE21-E862-4ec1-BC0F-045CCE5454A9}"><font color="#0000ff"><u>ResponsibleActor</u></font></a> acts as the authoriser (sign off) in a <a href="#{F5EAAEEE-C0B2-469f-9048-3E0731ED8342}"><font color="#0000ff"><u>GrantOfAuthority</u></font></a>